July Is Park and Recreation Month

 The one-hour programs, for ages 2 to 4 accompanied by an adult, focus on a different theme each month, with each site’s naturalist free to embellish on it according to his/her style.
 A typical program might start with stories, songs, or arts and crafts and end with a short nature walk.

-This month’s events will be on July 10 at Fern Forest Nature Center in Coconut Creek, on July 15 at West Lake Park in Hollywood, and on July 24 at Secret Woods Nature Center in Dania Beach.
+This month’s events will be on July 7 at Miramar Pineland in Miramar, on July 9 at Fern Forest Nature Center in Coconut Creek, on July 14 at Secret Woods Nature Center in Dania Beach, on July 21 at West Lake Park in Hollywood, and on July 23 at Secret Woods.

 The monthly program runs from 10 to 11 a.m.
 The fee is $5 per child, and preregistration is required.
-Programs are on the second Thursday at Fern Forest, the third Tuesday at West Lake, and on the fourth Thursday at Secret Woods.
+Programs are on the second Thursday at Fern Forest, the third Tuesday at West Lake, the first Tuesday at Miramar Pineland, and the second Tuesday and the fourth Thursday at Secret Woods.

-Long Key Natural Area and Nature Center also hosts Preschool Play ‘n’ Learn on July 10 from 10 to 11 a.m.
+Long Key Natural Area and Nature Center also hosts Preschool Play ‘n’ Learn on Thursday, July 9 from 10 to 11 a.m.
 This program, open to participants ages 3 to 5, may include games, hands-on activities, crafts, storytelling, songs, and a nature walk or animal encounter.
-This month’s theme is “Home Sweet Home.”
 Long Key also holds Knee-High Naturalist events on a monthly basis.
-This month's event, to be held on July 30 from 10 to 11 a.m. for children ages 3 to 5, will have the theme of "Animal Babies."
+This month's event, to be held on Wednesday, July 29 from 10 to 11 a.m., is for children ages 3 to 5.
 The fee for both of these programs is $5 per child and preregistration is required.

 Summer Home Landscape Series

 Are you an average homeowner who would like to add to the beauty of your home through landscaping?
-Then Secret Woods Nature Center in Dania Beach has just the ticket for you: the Summer Home Landscape Series, which consists of eight free lectures.
-The popular program runs from 7 to 8:30 p.m. on consecutive Thursdays, starting on July 10 and ending August 28.
+Then Secret Woods Nature Center in Dania Beach has just the ticket for you: the Summer Home Landscape Series, which consists of four free lectures.
+The popular program runs from 7 to 8:30 p.m. on consecutive Thursdays.

 Participants will learn ways to save money on their cooling and water bills, attract wildlife, and preserve native vegetation; they’ll improve the appearance of their yards and neighborhoods as well as increase property values.